griffithlab/DeepSVR/notebooks/README.md

 # Notebooks

 ## Preprocessing notebooks
-These notebooks are ran in the order listed
+These notebooks are run in the order listed to prepare the training data.

+Before running these notebooks please unzip the raw bam-readcount files in `../data/bam-read-counts/normal.zip`.
+A folder named `normal` should be in the `../data/bam-read-counts/` directory.

+Note: running these notebooks is not necessary to run the machine learning models.
+The result of these notebooks, `../data/training_data.pkl`, is available in the repository.

 ### 1. Add project specific features.ipynb
 Add disease and reviewer information to analysis